Read the official Jepsen report for Bufstream

 Protobuf-ES was built with JavaScript developers in mind.
 Its intent is to not only fix the areas that are sorely inadequate in current implementations, but to also include important features that are currently lacking such as:

 JavaScript is everywhere.
 It is used in basically every web application and is now becoming almost ubiquitous in backend, mobile, and even desktop applications.
-It has been the top language on Github for the last 8 years.
+It has been the top language on GitHub for the last 8 years.
 Atwood's Law is more relevant than ever: any application that can be written in JavaScript, will eventually be written in JavaScript.

 Currently, the predominant technologies to facilitate this growth are REST and JSON.
 While these technologies may seem easy to use, over time they can present a host of problems.
 They require heavy maintenance, offer no protection against breaking changes, and tend to waste countless engineering hours with manual implementation of data structures — all difficulties that belie their perceived simplicity.